NightRunnerEB/GoF/docs/README.md

 ```

 Add or reshape files as you expand the project, and link back to these documents from the pattern READMEs.

+Current additions include `iterator.md`, which explains the Iterator pattern in detail with use cases and benefits.